bbawj/note-vault/Notes/Transaction Management.md

 This is because we may have committed transactions with some of the changes not on disk as well as uncommitted transactions with some of the changes on disk.
 #### Checkpointing
 ![](https://i.imgur.com/WBdr1xt.png)
+- The `END CKPT` can appear anywhere after the `START CKPT`
 #### Recovery with checkpoints
 We are sure we do not need to check any further than the `START TRANSACTION` of active transactions in the checkpoint as the corresponding `END CHECKPOINT` ensures that all changes prior to the `START` have been flushed to the disk.
 1. If crash occurs at the end, T2 and T3 are identified as committed and we redo actions starting from `START CKPT`
 2. If crash occurs before `COMMIT T3`, T2 is committed but.
 T3 is not.
 Redo T2 from `START CKPT` and undo T3 until `START T3`.
-3. If crash occurs before `END CKPT`, we need to search back to the next to last `START CKPT`, redo committed transactions and undo incomplete ones up till their corresponding `START T` logs.
+3. If crash occurs before `END CKPT`, any changes made by previous transactions may not have been written to disk.
+We need to search back to the next to last `START CKPT`, redo committed transactions and undo incomplete ones up till their corresponding `START T` logs.
 ## Practice Problems
 ![](https://i.imgur.com/J2UHbco.png)
 a.
 We know that at an `END CHKPNT`, all dirty buffers from the corresponding `START CKPT` are written to disk